smf-steve/assignment-grading/issues.md

 ## Process Issues:
 After using this system to grade student submissions for two semesters, here is a list of common issues encountered.

+1. use the github classroom roster format for the roster.

 1. Even with repeations, students find it difficult to follow the process.
    * So reenforcement is good.